scriptotek/lc-spreadsheets/_episodes/05-exporting-data.md

     with the files.
 Not something you have to worry about on your everyday spreadsheet, but for large datasets or automated data processing, it can be a reason to choose an alternative.

-- Do you remember how we talked about how Excel stores **dates** earlier?
-Turns out there are **multiple defaults for different versions of the software**.
-And you can switch between them all willy-nilly.
-So, say you’re compiling Excel-stored data from multiple sources.
-There’s dates in each file- Excel interprets them as their own internally consistent serial numbers.
-When you combine the data, Excel will take the serial number from the place you’re importing it from, and interpret it using the rule set for the version of Excel you’re using.
-Essentially, you could be adding a huge error to your data, and it wouldn’t necessarily be flagged by any data cleaning methods if your ranges overlap.

 <!-- - Finally, more **journals and grant agencies** are requiring you -->
 <!--   to deposit your data in a data repository, and most of them **don't -->